clue1ess/xv6/explanation_xv6.md

 // Create PTEs for virtual addresses starting at va that refer to
 // physical addresses starting at pa. va and size might not
 // be page−aligned.
-//lazy allocation as don't allocate everything at starting
+// lazy allocation meaning don't allocate everything at starting

 1. determine no of pages meaning page table entries you want. start = va & ~(pgsize-1)